goschtl/zope/lovely.viewcache/trunk/src/lovely/viewcache/stats/README.txt

 The first row of a new view does not stand for a cache entry but for all cache entries of the respective view.
-It summarizes the sizes, hits and misses, shows the number of cache-entries and the lifetime settings.
+It summarizes the sizes and shows the number of cache-entries and the lifetime settings.

 You can invalidate all cache entries for a view by invalidating this first row.